harshchouhan3122/WanderLust/README.md

 ## Phase 2  -> Part e   ()  -> IMPORTANT

 ### Connecting Login Routes
-    - connecting Login Routes to app.js
+    - connecting isLoggedIn middleware to listing.js and review.js

 #### How to check if User is Logged in?
 (IMPORTANT)
+    - user can make changes only when he/she is logged in (Like Instagram)

     - edit listing.js
         - req.isAuthenticated()     //passportMethod inbuilt method
         - this method will use the user info saved in session and then check weather the user is logged in or not